goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 ## Master your CSS

 As a front-end developer who hated CSS for a long time, I would recommend stop hating and start learning.
-If you are starting from scratch, start watching <a href="" target="_blank" rel="noopeneer noreferrer">CSS - The Complete Guide 2021 (incl.
+If you are starting from scratch, start watching <a href="" target="_blank" rel="noopener noreferrer">CSS - The Complete Guide 2021 (incl.
 Flexbox, Grid & Sass) course</a> by Maximilian Schwarzmüller and Manuel Lorenz.
-This course will strenghten your basic CSS skills and you will no more hate CSS.
-If you already have some intermediate CSS knowledge then definetely watch <a href="https://www.udemy.com/course/advanced-css-and-sass/" target="_blank" rel="noopeener noreferrrer">Advanced CSS and Sass: Flexbox, Grid, Animations and More! course</a> by Jonas Schmedtmann as well.
+This course will strengthen your basic CSS skills and you will no more hate CSS.
+If you already have some intermediate CSS knowledge then definitely watch <a href="https://www.udemy.com/course/advanced-css-and-sass/" target="_blank" rel="noopener noreferrer">Advanced CSS and Sass: Flexbox, Grid, Animations and More! course</a> by Jonas Schmedtmann as well.
 This course will teach you internal workings of CSS, how to work with SASS, build tools and much more to level up your CSS confidence.

 ## Master your VCS - Git

 Git is the most popular Version Control System that almost every software engineer uses in daily basis.
 However, most people haven't used any Git commands except `add`, `commit`, `pull`, `push` and `clone`.
 To level up your Git skills, you need to have a deeper knowledge on Git, how it works in order not to be afraid of it.
 Do you know how to rebase?
 Have you ever resolved a merge conflict?
 Do you use `stash` or do you know how yo squash commits locally?
 Have you ever got stuck in <a href="https://www.cloudbees.com/blog/git-detached-head" target="_blank" rel="noopener noreferrer">detached head state</a>?

 To start with basic Git skills visit <a href="https://githowto.com/" target="_blank" rel="noopener noreferrer">Git How To</a> and start reading (and of course doing) from <a href="https://githowto.com/setup" target="_blank" rel="noopener noreferrer">first section</a>.
-To get deeper knowledge on Git, its plubming commands and internals, definetly watch <a href="https://frontendmasters.com/courses/git-in-depth/" target="_blank" rel="noopener noreferrer">Git In-depth course</a> by Nina Zakharenko on Frontend Masters.
+To get deeper knowledge on Git, its plumbing commands and internals, definitely watch <a href="https://frontendmasters.com/courses/git-in-depth/" target="_blank" rel="noopener noreferrer">Git In-depth course</a> by Nina Zakharenko on Frontend Masters.

 ## Learn how browsers work